wso2/kubernetes-ei/README.md

 of WSO2 Enterprise Integrator

-This initial version (V0.1) contains the deployment of a single integrator container instance running with one [h2] local registry database and an external [MySQL] user management database.
+This initial version (V0.1) contains the deployment of a single integrator container instance running with one local [h2] registry database and one external [MySQL] user management database.

 ## Getting Started